Violence Against Women Act: 2012–13 legislative battle and reauthorization

-When a bill reauthorizing the act was introduced in 2012, it was opposed by conservative Republicans, who objected to extending the Act's protections to same-sex couples and to provisions allowing battered foreigners residing in the country illegally to claim temporary visas, also known as U visas.
+When a bill reauthorizing the act was introduced in 2012, it was opposed by conservative Republicans, who objected to extending the act's protections to same-sex couples and to provisions allowing battered foreigners residing in the country illegally to claim temporary visas, also known as U visas.
 The U visa is restricted to 10,000 applicants annually whereas the number of applicants far exceeds these 10,000 for each fiscal year.
 In order to be considered for the U visa, one of the requirements for immigrant women is that they need to cooperate in the detention of the abuser.
 Studies show that 30 to 50% of immigrant women are suffering from physical violence and 62% experience physical or psychological abuse in contrast to only 21% of citizens in the United States.

 In April 2012, the Senate voted to reauthorize the Violence Against Women Act, and the House subsequently passed its own measure (omitting provisions of the Senate bill that would protect gays, Native Americans living in reservations, and immigrants who are victims of domestic violence).
 Reconciliation of the two bills was stymied by procedural measures, leaving the re-authorization in question.
 The Senate's 2012 re-authorization of VAWA was not brought up for a vote in the House.

 In 2013, the question of jurisdiction over offenses in Native American country continued to be at issue over the question of whether defendants who are not tribal members would be treated fairly by tribal courts or afforded constitutional guarantees.

 On February 12, 2013, the Senate passed an extension of the Violence Against Women Act by a vote of 78–22.
 The measure went to the House of Representatives where jurisdiction of tribal courts and inclusion of same-sex couples were expected to be at issue.
 Possible solutions advanced were permitting either removal or appeal to federal courts by non-tribal defendants.
-The Senate had tacked on the Trafficking Victims Protection Act which is another bone of contention due to a clause which requires provision of reproductive health services to victims of sex trafficking.
+The Senate had tacked on the Trafficking Victims Protection Act, another bone of contention due to a clause which required provision of reproductive health services to victims of sex trafficking.